vitorenesduarte/tricks/README.md

 # tricks

-A tricks entry (TE) is a set of replicas.
+A tricks entry (TE) is a set of replicas/pods.
 An experiment is one or more TE's.

 ### Features